ceumicrodata/onboarding/_episodes/08-tools.md

 ```

 Can be said generally that most of the possible matches will be in `org_score==2 and text_score 0 <= x < 1` category.
-If a data is not very dirty usually matches bigger than `0.8` org_score could be possible good ones.
+If a data is well prepared `0.8` org_score could be a suggested cut-off score.
+Results above this are expected to be good.
-You must have to adjust the good match cut offs in every category, every time when you run the tool on a new input.
+You must have to adjust the good match cut offs in every time in every category when you run the tool on a new input.

 # PIR name search tool

 Pir name search tool is developed for identify Hungarian state organizations by name.
 Pir number is the registration number of budgetary institutions in the Financial Information System at Hungarian State Treasury.

+## TIP:
-There is an online platform to find the PIR numbers one by one.
+There is an online platform to find PIR numbers one by one.

 <http://www.allamkincstar.gov.hu/hu/ext/torzskonyv>

 The PIR search command line tool requires Python 3.6+.

 Input: utf-8 encoded CSV file
 Output: utf-8 encoded CSV file, same fields as in input with additional fields for "official data"